Lullabot/github-pm/README.md

 title, description, and a date choosing mechanism.
 ![milestone](https://img.skitch.com/20120609-4nfhurufifhbxpic32j1ynt1b.jpg)

-You can have a nice overview during the week that gives you the percentage of completion.
+You can have a nice overview during the time-boxed iteration that gives you the percentage complete.
 ![closed](https://img.skitch.com/20120609-1kcnp51njk55qqb71nfh5dssii.jpg)

-We tend to only plan one sprint ahead, but there is a milestone created for each week up until the end of the project.
-By seeing that there are 5 more sprints without issues, you can easily tell that there are 5 more weeks left until the end of the project.
+We tend to only plan one sprint ahead, but there is a milestone created for each iteration up until the end of the project.
 ![open](https://img.skitch.com/20120609-fbaj8534tjhmt2t7jc661pquky.jpg)

 We grab these tickets from the Backlog, which is essentially just any ticket that is **not** in a Sprint.
 ![backlog](https://img.skitch.com/20120609-tx4b1a2iebb1a7i1f5higsdrf.jpg)

-### Sprint Methodology
-Most agile scrum projects tend to go with two week sprints.
-I've recently found that one week sprints are even better.
-With such a limited scope, it's much easier to keep track of things in your head, like what needs to be done, when it needs to be done, and to keep the general goal of the week in mind at all times.
-It also has the added benefit of making meetings shorter, and who doesn't want shorter meetings?!
-Two week sprint reviews and sprint planning meetings are usually around 1 hour each, but with a more limited scope we've been able to keep our sprint planning and review meetings to about half an hour total on Fridays.

 ## Huboard

-One area in GitHub's issue tracking system I have found a bit lacking for project management, is the lack of a mechanism for prioritizing your issues.
+GitHub's issue tracking system lacks a mechanism for prioritizing your issues.
 You could probably come up with tags for High, Medium and Low priorities, but I tend to prefer an ordered list with the highest priority things on top.